nupplaphil/friendica/doc/en/admin/install.md

 #### B.1: Config file

-You can use a prepared config file like [local-sample.config.php](/config/local-sample.config.php).
+You can use a prepared config file like "local-sample.config.php".

 Navigate to the main Friendica directory and execute the following command: